ManticoreGamesInc/platform-documentation/src/tutorials/vfx_tutorial.md

 8. In the **Core Content** window, search for "trigger".
 Click and drag the object that shows up into the TreasureChest group in your project Hierarchy.

     !!! note
         Overall in your group structure, it's typically best practice to keep your scripts at the top.
-You're most likely to want to click on them again later, so keeping them at the top helps them be easier to find!
+You're most likely to want to click on them again later, so keeping them at the top helps them be easier to find.

 9. With the Trigger selected in the Hierarchy, check out the **Properties** window.
 Scroll down to the **Gameplay** section.

     1. Find the *Interactable* property.
 Turn this on.

         !!! tip
             A trigger can operate in two distinct ways.
 If **Interactable** is *on*, it will turn into a player-confirmed switch.
 This means the player will have to walk up to it and press ++F++ to cause the trigger to active its functions.
-This works perfectly for things like switches or dialogue.
+This works perfectly for things like switches or dialog.

             If **Interactable** is *off*, the functions connected to the trigger will happen instantly whenever a player simply walks into a trigger.
 This case is more useful for things like traps, or in general things you don't want the player to know about or have to think about activating.